Meet our global 261 Fearless Team

 She started a Club in her area (261 Fearless Club Twin Cities).
 Emily’s professional and educational background is in Human Resources.
 She attended Bemidji State University, receiving an undergraduate degree in Political Science with a Women’s Studies Minor and attended the University of St. Thomas for postgraduate work, receiving a master’s degree in human resources and Change Management.
 Her professional background has included traditional Human Resource Generalist and Management roles in both non-profit and for-profit institutions.
 Emily is most fulfilled when immersed in the causes that rest closest to her heart – her family, her community (particularly the underserved), travel and running!
 She lives in Prior Lake, MN with her husband (Mike), twin boys (Caleb and Mason) and loyal pooch (Lucy).
 Little did she know when she attended her Train the Trainer weekend in Denver, CO how her adventure with the organization would unfold!
 She expresses being grateful for how 261 Fearless has stretched, strengthened and fulfilled her in ways beyond anything she’d imagined!

-Dr. Juliet McGrattan is the Women's Health Expert for 261 Fearless, a Master Coach and supporting the international 261 Club Network
+Dr. Juliet McGrattan is the Women's Health Expert for 261 Fearless, a Master Coach and Manager of the 261 Empowerment Classes & Talks

 She lives in England, has three children, a crazy dog and is a doctor by trade.
 She is one of the founders and Directors of 261 Fearless Club United Kingdom and a coach at two clubs in the Lune Valley and Lancaster.
 Her passion is inspiring women to find health and wellbeing through leading active lives.
 She blogs at drjulietmcgrattan.com, is the Women's Running UK Health Expert and the author of the award-winning book Sorted: The Active Woman's Guide to Health published by Bloomsbury.
 Most of the time she loves running but sometimes she admits that getting her trainers on and heading out of the door is really hard; but she never regrets it!

-Lisa Ruggles is the Coordinator of Empowerment Classes for English-speaking Coaches, Master Coach in training and Group Leader of the 261 Fearless Club Bicester
+Lisa Ruggles is the Coordinator of Empowerment Classes for English-speaking Coaches and Master Coach in education

 Lisa is a 40-year-old mum, step-mum and mother-in-law to seven wonderful human beings and also wife to her husband Keith.
 She lives a short distance from Oxford, UK, is a 261 Fearless Master Coach in-training and runs at the 261 Fearless Club Bicester.
 Lisa has only been running for four years, but it has changed her life.
 Five years ago, there is no way she would've dreamed of running, or coaching a group of ladies and definitely not standing up in front of people and training them.
 She truly believes in the unique ability running has to unite and empower women and feels privileged to be a part of the 261 Fearless Empowerment Programme.